corda/corda-docs-portal/README.md

 ```
 $ make help

+local-serve          Build and serve hugo locally from memory or just use 'hugo' directly
+local-build          Build the site (once only into public/) or just use 'hugo' directly
-docker-image         Build hugo docker image
+hugo-docker-image    Build hugo docker image
-docker-build         Run hugo build in docker
+hugo-build           Run hugo build in docker (once only, into public/)
-docker-serve         Serve site from docker
+hugo-serve           Serve site from docker
+prod-hugo-build      Prod build, minimal size
+prod-docker-image    Create the prod docker image
+prod-docker-serve    Run the nginx container locally on port 8888
+deploy               Build site, and deploy docker image to registry - MAIN TARGET
 ```

-Run `make docker-image` to create a Hugo image, and then
+Run `make local-build` to create a Hugo image, and then

 ```
-make docker-serve
+make local-serve
 ```

 to self-host the site with live reload.

+The `deploy` target is covered in the CI section below.

 #### Windows

-Install hugo locally and ensure it's on your path.
+Install hugo locally and ensure it's on your path (see tbe Native section below).

 In principle `docker` should work in a WSL session but I haven't tested it yet.
 Same instructions as above.